 - Polls and surveys

 It’s worth experimenting with any content or topic that may interest your audience.
 You never know what people will like.
-Make sure to connect it to your brand to all content you create.
+Make sure all content you create aligns with your brand.

 The best way to find out what people want is to ask them.
-Try posting questions on your social media profiles to determine what kind of content your audience would like to see (video, articles).
+Use surveys to figure out what kind of content your audience wants to see (video, articles).
 Or ask them what topics they care about most.